antarctica/bas-style-kit-pug-templates/README.md

 Support is provided for loading additional CSS an/or JavaScript resources, such as application or website specific styling or interactivity, either as references to files, or as inline content.

-This support is available in all layouts which inherit from the [html](#layoutsbas-style-kithtmlpug) layout.
+This support is available in all layouts which inherit from the `html.pug` layout.

 For file resources, variables are provided for adding URLs and optional SRI values.
 Files will be included in the relevant block automatically, after the Style Kit's own resources if a Style Kit layout is used.
 Inline content can be